-Rosie Wildman, Undergraduate Events Officer at the University of Bristol, said: "We're looking forward to welcome so many people to the University and hope they will enjoy their time exploring the city and our campus.
-If people haven't been able to make one of these dates, there’s another opportunity to visit on 12 September.
+Cat Powell, Undergraduate Events Officer at the University of Bristol, said: "We're looking forward to welcoming so many people to the University and hope they will enjoy their time exploring the city and our campus.
+If people haven't been able to make one of these dates, there's another opportunity to visit on 9 September.

 "Open days are an ideal opportunity for visitors to see the University, our fantastic city, subject areas, facilities and accommodation, not to mention meeting current students and academic staff across the University campus."